microsoft/vscode-docs/api/extension-guides/notebook.md

 ## Supporting debugging

 For some controllers, such as those that implement a programming language, it can be desirable to allow debugging a cell's execution.
-To add debugging support, a notebook kernel can implement a [debug adapter](https://code.visualstudio.com/api/extension-guides/debugger-extension), either by directly implementing the [debug adapter protocol](https://microsoft.github.io/debug-adapter-protocol/) (DAP), or by delegating and transforming the protocol to an existing notebook debugger (see 'vscode-simple-jupyter-notebook').
-A much simpler approach is to use an existing unmodified debug extension and transform the DAP for notebook needs on the fly (see 'vscode-nodebook').
+To add debugging support, a notebook kernel can implement a [debug adapter](/api/extension-guides/debugger-extension), either by directly implementing the [debug adapter protocol](https://microsoft.github.io/debug-adapter-protocol/) (DAP), or by delegating and transforming the protocol to an existing notebook debugger (as done in the 'vscode-simple-jupyter-notebook' sample).
+A much simpler approach is to use an existing unmodified debug extension and transform the DAP for notebook needs on the fly (as done in 'vscode-nodebook').

 Samples: